MajorTheHusky/codingprojectsforsecondaryschools/README.md

 # My Coding Projects For Secondary Schools
  The coding projects I will use for my secondary school aplications.

-# Hello Check out branches for the projects!
+# Hello check out the other branches for the other projects!